hollyfgibbons/ANU-MAE-thesis-template/README.md

 - **First use in the chapter:** "Data were submitted to the World Health Organization (WHO) surveillance system."
 - **All subsequent uses:** "Data were submitted to the WHO surveillance system."

 Abbreviation tracking resets automatically at the start of each chapter, so each chapter re-expands abbreviations on first use.
-This is handled by `\glsresetall[abbreviations]` in each chapter file — do not remove those lines.
+This is handled by `\glsresetall[abbreviations]` in each chapter file, do not remove those lines.

 #### For plural forms